Psychological Warfare Division: PWD/SHAEF

 The Publicity and Psychological Warfare Division (G-6) under Brig.
 Gen. Robert A. McClure was initiated by SHAEF in February 1944.
 McClure's original role was to coordinate all Allied press and psychological warfare agencies in northwest Europe.
 However, it ended up being split into two divisions just two months later.
-Psychological Warfare moved under the auspices of General McClure and Public Relations was under Brigadier General Thomas J. Davis.
+Psychological Warfare moved under the auspices of General McClure and Public Relations was under Col. Justus Baldwin Lawrence.

 There were two categories of propaganda used: combat and strategic.
 Combat propaganda was tactical propaganda conducted in forward areas and toward smaller populations immediately behind enemy lines.
 Strategic propaganda sought to further more long-term, directed goals.

 Leaflet propaganda front

 Various kinds of leaflets were used throughout the operation.
 The most common leaflet came in the form of single flyers promoting one specific message.
 However, airborne newspapers were considered the most effective propaganda.
 The PID produced weekly newspapers “COURRIER DE L’AIR,” ("air courier") soon followed by an American equivalent, “L’AMERIQUE EN GUERRE” ("America at war").
 They each consisted of four leaflet units, intended to keep the citizens of occupied France aware of the progress of the Allies.
 Later, other similar papers were produced for the people of other occupied countries, including “STERNENBANNER” ("Stars and Stripes") which was disseminated in Germany.

 Propaganda was separated into three categories.
 “White” propaganda had its source clearly indicated, such as was the case with the “L’AMERIQUE EN GUERRE.”
 “Black” propaganda was used to cause the audience to believe the source was something other than what it really was.
 Finally, “gray” propaganda did not cite who was endorsing the message—this was the case in the daily paper “NACHRICHTEN FÜR DIE TRUPPE,” ("news for the troops) produced for German garrisons along the Atlantic Wall.

 "SAFE conduct passes" were also created by the PWD.
 These passes display Eisenhower's signature, and provided instructions for German soldiers on how to surrender.
 Oftentimes, the other side of the leaflet contained more immediate news or a tactical message.

 Overall, the leaflets aimed to reach two main audiences.
 The news directed toward the people of friendly, occupied countries came across in newspapers such as the “COURIER DE L’AIR,” and “L’AMERIQUE EN GUERRE.”
 In addition, leaflets were disseminated to inform citizens of how to react to dire circumstances, such as the invasion of Normandy.
 There were also leaflets produced for enemies, including German troops and civilians, and as time went on, foreign workers and prisoners of war in Germany.
 A four-language newspaper was distributed each night by SHAEF, and transmitted the Supreme Commander's instructions to the various displaced persons in Germany.
 According to the PWD/SHAEF, the leaflets were not argumentative, but instead were created to be objective and factual.